 Shopify Essential: International Shipping – What Retailers Should Know When Shipping Globally?

-If you’re looking to survive through the pandemic and grow your eCommerce business, expanding beyond your borders could be a great next step—but that means you need to find out how to ship internationally.
+If you’re looking to grow your eCommerce business, expanding beyond your borders could be a great next step—but that means you need to find out how to ship internationally.
 To do international shipping right, you’ll need a strategy that works for you and your business.
 You don’t need to know everything about shipping, but you do need to understand the available options and find an approach that will work again and again.

 As a store owner you want to process and satisfy as many orders as possible but it may not be worthwhile for your business logistically and financially for international shipping.